Assistant Professor, Public Administration and International Affairs Department

 Ph.D., London School of Economics, 2016

-His work has been supported by the One Hundred Year Study on Artificial Intelligence (AI100), the AI in Medicine initiative at the Presence Center of Stanford Medical School, the German Research Foundation (DFG) and the Association of Professional Schools of International Affairs (APSIA).
+Himmelreich’s work is supported by a grant of the National Endowment of the Humanities.
+His work has also been supported by the One Hundred Year Study on Artificial Intelligence (AI100), the AI in Medicine initiative at the Presence Center of Stanford Medical School, the German Research Foundation (DFG) and the Association of Professional Schools of International Affairs (APSIA).

-Himmelreich earned a Ph.D. in philosophy in 2016 and a M.Sc. (with distinction) in philosophy and public policy in 2011 at the London School of Economics, and a B.A. (with honors) in 2010 in philosophy and economics from Bayreuth University.
+Himmelreich earned a Ph.D. in philosophy in 2016, a M.Sc. (with distinction) in philosophy and public policy in 2011 at the London School of Economics, and a B.A. (with honors) in 2010 in philosophy and economics from Bayreuth University.

 Dec 27, 2022